-- My metamorphosis from guesser to asker is complete and I am having trouble even remembering how guessers work.
+- My metamorphosis from guesser to asker is complete and I am having trouble remembering how guessers work.

 - Going by my history, my opinions about lots of things are wrong, and I can be persuaded to change them, although it usually takes a few tries.

 - I attempt to not believe many things but I assign a high certainty to some things; probably more than I would prefer.

 - I do my best to welcome and learn from your criticism of my opinions.
 (If I know you well enough, I am game to play by Crocker’s rules).

 - I think every topic is open for discussion, although not in every context.

-- Regardless, we need to discuss stuff with care and compassion, because while disagreement is not violence, speech can indeed be violence of a sort, sometimes.
+- At the same time, we need to discuss stuff with care and compassion, because while disagreement is not violence, speech can indeed be violence of a sort, sometimes.
 If you don’t agree with that, then you do not know anyone who has been in an abusive relationship, and you are blessed.

 - I believe the force of an argument is primarily dictated by its logical and observational content, not who makes it (which is not to say that who you are does not influence the observations you make, or the discussions we might have).